dingus221/PRMasterServer/README.md

 <strong>1.
 Give a man a lobby and he spams shit in it for a life or what is done so far.</strong><br>

-1. Logging in gamespy interface works like a swiss clock.
+1. Master server(port 29900) - logging in and registering new users - works like a swiss clock.
-2. Chatting works perfectly good (as far as tested)
+2. Peerchat server(port 6667) - chatting works perfectly good (as far as tested)
+3. Natneg - might need some modifications, some people can join and play games, some cant.
+Not 100% sure if its natneg problem yet.
-3. Serverbrowsing and shit is currently working lame.
-Can host game.
-Others can see the hosted games in the list.
-But can't join them yet.
-And refreshing is superglitchy and buggy.
+3. Serverbrowser (port 28910) is currently working lame.
+People in lobby can see the hosted games.
+But refreshing is glitchy.
+Only works on relogging.
+Refresh button doesnt work.
+4. Queryserver (port 27900) - game hosts report status of their server into it.
+Interlinked with SB.
+Refreshing problem might be in this one.
-4. buddying system is not implemented in any way, but nobody needs it
+5. Buddying system is not implemented yet

 <strong>2.
 You can get more of what you want with a kind word and a google, than you can with just a kind word.</strong><br>